Healthdirect Free Australian health advice you can count on.

 Like all opioid medicines, methadone can cause life-threatening breathing problems.
 The risk of these is higher:

-• when first taking methadone
+• when you first take methadone

 • after a dosage increase